Dotdabbie/DATA/README.md

 - Understand Sales Distribution: Analyze total sales across different products, regions, and time periods.

--Identify Trends: top 10 highest selling stores.
+- Identify Trends: top 10 highest selling stores.

--Highlight Top Performers: Determine the highest-selling products and regions.
+- Highlight Top Performers: Determine the highest-selling products and regions.

--Spot Underperformance: Identify products with declining or no sales in recent periods.
+- Spot Underperformance: Identify products with declining or no sales in recent periods.

 # DATA SOURCE
 The primary dataset used for this analysis is the "LITA data set BI visualization".

 # Steps and Insights:
---- Data Cleaning and Preparation
+- Data Cleaning and Preparation

---- Checked for missing values and duplicates, ensuring data integrity.
+- Checked for missing values and duplicates, ensuring data integrity.

---- Standardized date formats for temporal analysis.
+- Standardized date formats for temporal analysis.

 ### Summary Statistics